GongqiLinVU/A3C-RL/README.md

 # Train Dataset

-The train dataset used for evaluation model in the paper avaliable in the train folder.
+The train dataset used for evaluation model in the paper avaliable in the train_data folder.

 # Examples